 Asia is the largest continent in the world in terms of land mass and population.
 More than half of the world’s people live in Asia (4.4 billion), as of this writing.

-Since Southeast Asia is a subregion of Asia, consisting of countries such as Thailand, Cambodia, and Vietnam, this article is going to highlight some of the best snorkeling locations in South East Asia you’ll ever come across, and we must say, they’re quite impressive!
+Since Southeast Asia is a subregion of Asia, consisting of countries such as Thailand, Cambodia, and Vietnam, this article is going to highlight some of the best snorkelling locations in South East Asia you’ll ever come across.

 Koh Nang Yuan, Thailand